nashdelta/coAlignments/README.md

 ## Remove rows corresponding to "self-interactions", the vast majority

-Run the MATLAB script [readSTRINGdb.m](readSTRINGdb.m) to get the "binaryInteract" cell with five fields: taxID and ProteinID split plus the score.
+Run the MATLAB script [readSTRINGdb.m](readSTRINGdb.m) to get the [binaryInteract.mat](binaryInteract.mat) cell with five fields: taxID and ProteinID split plus the score.
 Only rows corresponding to pairs with two different taxID's are recorded (i.e. pairs within a given organism are excluded).
-Note that binaryInteract saves the original information row-for-row from the STRING download wherever the taxID are different in columns 1&2.
+Note that "binaryInteract" saves the original information row-for-row from the STRING download wherever the taxID are different in columns 1&2.
 It turns out that STRING allows for dupilicated rows insensitive to order. i.e if the order of columns 1 and 2 doesn't matter some rows are not unique.

 ## Get taxonomy library

-*readSTRINGdb.m* also returns a text file, "allTax.txt".
+[readSTRINGdb.m](readSTRINGdb.m) also returns a text file, allTaxID.txt.
 Take that file and run:

 `taxid2name allTaxID.txt -l > taxLibrary.txt`

 in linux.
-Then run the MATLAB script [processTaxLibrary.m](processTaxLibrary.m) to return the "speciesTax" variable which can then be used with "binaryInteract" to continue.
+Then run the MATLAB script [processTaxLibrary.m](processTaxLibrary.m) to return the [speciesTax.mat](speciesTax.mat) variable which can then be used with [binaryInteract.mat](binaryInteract.mat) to continue.

 ## Retrieve host-species, viral-species interaction data